NATIONAL BESTSELLER • The beloved author of Ottolenghi Flavor reimagines comfort food with over 100 global, personal recipes.

 About

-The New York Times bestselling author of Ottolenghi Flavor reimagines comfort food with over 100 global, personal recipes.
+NATIONAL BESTSELLER • The beloved author of Ottolenghi Flavor reimagines comfort food with over 100 global, personal recipes.

 Yotam Ottolenghi—the beloved chef who has captured the hearts of homecooks looking for inspiration and great-tasting cooking—is back.
 In Ottolenghi Comfort, he brings his inspiring, flavor-forward cooking to comfort dishes.